Descendents: Musical style and instrumentation

+Lyrical themes

-The songs on Everything Sucks and Cool to Be You address topics including love and relationships, sociopolitical commentary, the death of parents, nerdiness, and flatulence. "'Merican", their first overtly political song, addresses positive and negative aspects of American history, celebrating cultural figures such as Otis Redding, Duke Ellington, and Walt Whitman while condemning slavery, Joseph McCarthy, the Ku Klux Klan, and the Vietnam War.
+The songs on Everything Sucks and Cool to Be You address topics including love and relationships, sociopolitical commentary, the death of parents, nerdiness, and flatulence. "'Merican" addresses positive and negative aspects of American history, celebrating cultural figures such as Otis Redding, Duke Ellington, and Walt Whitman while condemning slavery, Joseph McCarthy, the Ku Klux Klan, and the Vietnam War.
 Stevenson wrote "One More Day" about the death of his father, who he had taken in and cared for throughout the last year of his life: "He and I always had a terrible relationship.
 We spent a good part of my adult life being somewhat estranged from each other.
 He became ill and I took care of him for a little while.
 And then he died.
 That song is just about his and my relationship.
 Just to get that out of me and not holding it inside anymore, is a huge relief for me [...]
 Every single time I hear that song, it just freaks me out.
 I've never, ever written a song that's freaked me out that much."

 Milo character

-A caricature of singer Milo Aukerman has been a mascot for the Descendents since the early 1980s, appearing on the covers of five of the band's seven studio albums.
+A caricature of singer Milo Aukerman has been a mascot for the Descendents since the early 1980s, appearing on the covers of six of the band's eight studio albums.
 The character was created by Rodger Deuerlein, a classmate of Aukerman and drummer Bill Stevenson's at Mira Costa High School who taunted Aukerman by drawing comic strips and posters depicting him as the class nerd.
 "He usually used me to make campaigns for people running for class office. [...]
 I remember him making one that said 'Don't be a nerd like Milo, vote for Billy!' or something like that."
 For the cover of the Descendents' first album, Milo Goes to College (1982), Stevenson asked friend Jeff "Rat" Atkinson to draw his own interpretation of Deuerlein's Milo character: "I go 'Roger does the drawing'", recalled Atkinson, "He goes 'No, you gotta do it.'
 I said 'Okay, what kind of Milo do you want?'
 So I draw him a Milo.
 First was the crew neck T-shirt, then I drew the polo shirt Milo, then I drew the Milo with a tie, because he goes to college.
 Bill goes 'Oh, that's it', and it becomes the cover of the first record."
 For the band's 1985 album I Don't Want to Grow Up, the character was reinterpreted as a baby.
 When the band's name was changed to All upon Aukerman's departure in 1987, bassist Karl Alvarez created the character Allroy to serve an equivalent function for the new band.

 In addition to appearing on much of the Descendents' merchandise and promotional materials, the Milo character has been reinterpreted by other artists for all of the band's releases since 1996: